 The white dwarf’s mass is between two and three-tenths of the Sun’s mass.
-Its surface temperature is 28,500 Kelvin (K).
+Its surface temperature is 28,500 Kelvin (K) or 28,200 Celsius.
 The brown dwarf’s mass is roughly 34-46 times that of Jupiter, the largest planet in the Solar System.
 Both of them are located in the constellation Perseus.
 According to Almeida, they form the least massive binary system ever identified.

 Ejected atmosphere: from red giant to white dwarf

 The white dwarf was once a normal star.
 Being more massive than its companion, it evolved faster, creating a helium core as it burned hydrogen.
-Given the rapid rate at which it burned hydrogen in the layer that encircled the helium core, it was on its way to becoming a red giant, the usual destiny of Sun-like stars, and its radius may have exceeded 150 million km, the distance from Earth to the Sun.
+Given the rapid rate at which it burned hydrogen in the layer that encircled the helium core, it was on its way to becoming a red giant, the usual destiny of Sun-like stars, and its radius may have exceeded 150 million km (90 million mi), the distance from Earth to the Sun.